Garrett Stewart: Work and main ideas

-In 2024, Stewart published Attention Spans: Garrett Stewart, a Reader (Bloomsbury; ISBN 9798765102220), an anthology of prior works with new critiques by Stewart himself.
-This was followed in 2025 by Bandwidths: Reading Across Media with Garrett Stewart (Bloomsbury; ISBN 9798765112991), in which Stewart and a collection of literary critics, film scholars and philosophers write about each others' works.
-Concluding the trilogy, Stewart will publish Closer Reading: Garrett Stewart's Essays in Refraction (Bloombury; ISBN 9798765140260), a collection of new essays on film, literary fiction, conceptual art, and more, in 2026.
+In 2024, Stewart published Attention Spans: Garrett Stewart, a Reader, an anthology of prior works with new critiques by Stewart himself.
+This was followed in 2025 by Bandwidths: Reading Across Media with Garrett Stewart, in which Stewart and a collection of literary critics, film scholars and philosophers write about each other's works.
+Concluding the trilogy, Stewart published Closer Reading: Garrett Stewart's Essays in Refraction, a collection of new essays on film, literary fiction, conceptual art, and more, in 2025.

-Stewart retired from the University of Iowa in June 2025.
-He was inducted into the American Academy of Arts and Sciences in 2010.
+Stewart retired from the University of Iowa in June 2025 and was granted emeritus status.